AbdelrahmanAbdelgwad/AbdelrahmanAbdelgwad/README.md

 ### Hello there, I am a Mechatronics Engineer

 - 👋 I am Abdelrahman Ahmed Abdelgawad
-- 🔭 I’m currently working on improving Openbot robot presented by intel
+- 🔭 I’m currently working on Autonomous Navigaion using RL
-- 🌱 I’m currently learning Automatic Control using Simulink, Machine Learning, Mechanical Design
+- 🌱 I’m currently learning Automatic Control using MATLAB, Machine Learning, and Mechanical Design
 - 👯 I’m looking to collaborate on Robotics Projects
 - 📫 How to reach me: Email: abdelrahman.abdelgawad@ejust.edu.eg